Mellor, Greater Manchester: Geology

 Mellor is within a gritstone area in a part of the Peak District referred to as the Dark Peak; in contrast, the limestone region of the Peak District is referred to as the White Peak.
 The underlying geology of the area belongs to the Carboniferous Millstone Grit series, which outcrop as the Middle Grit.
 Below this are shales, mudstones and older Gritstones, such as the Kinder Scout Grit which forms the Kinder Plateau to the east.
 Boulder clay, left from the Ice Age, can usually be found just below the surface-level soil.
 At one point, all of the Peak District – Mellor included – was submerged beneath relatively warm waters; evidence for this is the limestone region, with the limestone containing fossils of coral and other shallow-depth warm-water creatures.

 The gritstone comes from deposits laid down about 300 million years ago over the limestone.
 Shallow coal deposits lie on top of the gritstone, although most of these have long since been mined.
 Very deep coal deposits occur further into the Pennines but, again, many of these have been worked out.

 The soil in Mellor is fairly rich in peat and can bog easily, but there are no permanent peat bogs within Mellor itself.
 The only other noteworthy detail on Mellor's geology is the almost complete absence of iodine, particularly in the water of the River Goyt.
 If no other source of iodine is in the diet, the consequent iodine deficiency can lead to an enlarged thyroid gland, a condition known as "Derbyshire Neck" or goitre.

 Governance

-On the creation of Greater Manchester, Mellor became a part of Stockport Metropolitan Borough.
+Mellor was formerly a township and chapelry in the parish of Glossop.
+In 1866, Mellor became a separate civil parish; the parish was abolished and merged with Marple on 1 April 1936 and became part of Marple Urban District in Cheshire.
+In 1931, the parish had a population of 1712.
+In 1974, it became part of the Stockport district in Greater Manchester.